rexrainbow/phaser3-rex-notes/docs/docs/board-moveto.md

 - `rotateToTarget` : Set `true` to change angle towards path.
 - `occupiedTest` : Set `true` to test if target tile position is occupied or not, in moveable testing.
 - `blockerTest` : Set `true` to test [blocker property](board-chessdata.md#blocker) in moveable testing.
+- `sneak` : Set `true` to allow changing tileZ when target tile position is occupied.
+Changing back when target tile position is not occupied.
+    - `occupiedTest` will be ignored when `sneak` is `true`.

 ### Move to destination tile